-Prague moves in an eco-friendly way with electric cars and chooses an ATX200E that has been made available to the Prague's Forestry authority.
+Prague moves in an eco-friendly way with electric cars and chooses an electric vehicle ATX that has been made available to the Prague's Forestry authority.

 The Alke electric vehicle for the ‘Prague in electromobile’ project